-We evaluated the Chief Finance Officer's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls) and determined that the principal risks were related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates and significant one-off or unusual transactions.
+We evaluated the Chief Finance Officer's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls) and determined that the principal risks were related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, and significant one-off or unusual transactions.

 Our audit procedures in relation to fraud included but were not limited to:

-- making enquiries of management and the Police, Fire and Crime Commissioner on whether they had knowledge of any actual, suspected or alleged fraud; - gaining an understanding of the internal controls established to mitigate risks related to fraud; - discussing amongst the engagement team the risks of fraud; and - addressing the risks of fraud through management override of controls by performing journal entry testing.
+- making enquiries of management and the Police, Fire and Crime Commissioner on whether they had knowledge of any actual, suspected or alleged fraud; - gaining an understanding of the internal controls established to mitigate risks related to fraud; - · discussing amongst the engagement team the risks of fraud; and - addressing the risks of fraud through management override of controls by performing journal entry testing, testing of accounting estimates and testing any unusual transactions.